duhow/ShairportQt/Readme.md

 The multimedia buttons at the bottom of the main window are being used to remotely control your connected device.
 This also applies to the volume buttons, so it's *not* your local volume which will increase/decrease.

+### Avahi (aka Bonjour)

+For Windows you may need to download and install [`Bonjour`](https://support.apple.com/kb/DL999).
+When being asked during the installation ... just dismiss the option to automatically update Bonjour's files in the background.
+Which may save you from having another unnecessary process running on your machine.
+A desktop-link for Bonjour is also completely unnecessary.

+On my Raspbian ...
+I had to install `libavahi-compat-libdnssd-dev`.

+- `sudo apt install libavahi-compat-libdnssd-dev`

+For Linux you may need to enable/start the `avahi-daemon`:

+- `sudo systemctl enable avahi-daemon`
+- `sudo systemctl start avahi-daemon`

+On some Linux distributions you may install `avahi` via their own desktop installation tool.
+Please see my Video "Installation of ShaiportQt on Suse":

+<video src="img/ShairportQt_Installation_on_Suse.mp4" width="640" height="360" controls></video>